 In March, for instance, I bemoaned the layout of Kim Ma bus station and the fact the 22 has to go round the block and pass by the bus station entrance again to continue on its merry way.
 The solution?
 Don’t route the 22 into the bus station and instead drop the passengers off at a nearby bus stop, just along from Bac Tom’s, that necessitates crossing two busy roads to reach the bus station.
 Genius.
 Wishing I’d kept quiet now.

 Likewise in the morning.
-If the 7.10 leaves at 7.10, there’s not too many passengers waiting and the traffic is moderately light, there is an outside chance of catching the much less crowded 18 instead of the standing room only 22.
+If the 7.10 leaves at 7.10, there are few passengers waiting and the traffic is moderately light, there is an outside chance of catching the much less crowded 18 instead of the standing room only 22.
 But only if I can see the 18 parked at the little kiosk while the ticket seller goes off to do something there.

 In these circumstances, there is a 50:50 chance of catching the 18.
 But only if the 22 beats the 18 to the lights and they are in our favour.
 If the 18 gets a red light the 22 can get in front and drop me off at Hang Dau in time to catch the 18 coming up behind.

 A green light, however, is bad news.
 The 18 gets the jump on the 22 and even if we arrive at the bus stop simultaneously the doors of the 22 won’t open until 18 has moved off.
 This leads me to theorise whether I had enough time in these circumstances to beat the 18 on foot to its next bus stop.